 - Status: Can be any of the following: - Pending The playbook run has been created, but not queued or started yet.
-Any job (not just playbook) will stay in pending until it's actually ready to be run by the system.
-Reasons for it not being ready because it has dependencies that are currently running so it has to wait until they are done, or there is not enough capacity to run in the locations it is configured to. - Waiting The playbook run is in the queue waiting to be executed. - Running The playbook run is currently in progress. - Successful The last playbook run succeeded. - Failed The last playbook run failed. - Template: The name of the job template from which this job was launched. - Started: The timestamp of when the job was initiated by Tower. - Finished: The timestamp of when the job was completed. - Elapsed: The total time the job took. - Launch By: The name of the user, job, or scheduled scan job which launched this job. - Inventory: The inventory selected to run this job against. - Machine Credential: The name of the credential used in this job.
+Any job, not just playbook runs, will stay in pending until it's actually ready to be run by the system.
+Reasons for playbook runs not being ready include dependencies that are currently running (all dependencies must be completed before the next step can execute), or there is not enough capacity to run in the locations it is configured to. - Waiting The playbook run is in the queue waiting to be executed. - Running The playbook run is currently in progress. - Successful The last playbook run succeeded. - Failed The last playbook run failed. - Template: The name of the job template from which this job was launched. - Started: The timestamp of when the job was initiated by Tower.

-- Verbosity: The level of verbosity set when creating the job template. - Extra Variables: Any extra variables passed when creating the job template are displayed here.
+- Finished: The timestamp of when the job was completed. - Elapsed: The total time the job took. - Launch By: The name of the user, job, or scheduled scan job which launched this job. - Inventory: The inventory selected to run this job against. - Machine Credential: The name of the credential used in this job. - Verbosity: The level of verbosity set when creating the job template. - Extra Variables: Any extra variables passed when creating the job template are displayed here.